The Borrowers (1997 film)

-The Borrowers is a 1997 fantasy comedy film directed by Peter Hewitt and starring John Goodman, Jim Broadbent, Celia Imrie, Mark Williams, Hugh Laurie and Bradley Pierce.
-It is loosely based on the 1952 children's novel of the same name by author Mary Norton.
+The Borrowers is a 1997 British fantasy comedy film directed by Peter Hewitt and starring John Goodman, Jim Broadbent, Celia Imrie, Mark Williams, Hugh Laurie and Bradley Pierce.
+It is loosely based on the 1952 children's novel of the same name by Mary Norton.

 When the film was released in the United Kingdom, it opened at No. 2, behind Alien Resurrection.
 The next week, the film retained the position, though under Tomorrow Never Dies.
 The film received generally positive reviews from critics upon its release, with praise geared towards the visuals and performances, although there was some criticism towards the changes to the story.
 In 1998, the film was nominated for Best British Film in the British Academy of Film and Television Arts (BAFTA) awards, but lost to Gary Oldman's film Nil by Mouth.